New Order (Nazism): Plans for the Indian Subcontinent

 Indian revolutionary Subhas Chandra Bose escaped from India on 17 January 1941 and arrived in Berlin via Moscow.
-There he proposed organizing an Indian national government in exile and urged the Axis to declare their support for the Indian cause.
-He eventually managed to extract such promises from Japan after the Fall of Singapore and later on from Italy as well, but the Germans refused.
+There he proposed organizing an Indian national government-in-exile and urged the Axis to declare their support for the Indian cause.
+He eventually managed to extract such promises from Japan after the fall of Singapore and later on from Italy as well, but the Germans refused.
 Bose was granted an audience with Benito Mussolini, but Hitler initially refused to see him, although he did acquire access to Joachim von Ribbentrop after much difficulty.
 The German Foreign Ministry was skeptical of any such endeavors, as the German goal was to use Bose for propaganda and subversive activity, especially following the model of the 1941 pro-Axis coup in Iraq.
 These propaganda measures included anti-Raj radio broadcasts and the recruitment of Indian prisoners of war for the "Free India Legion".
 Bose eventually met with Hitler on 29 May 1942.
 During the discussion, which mostly consisted of Hitler monologing to Bose, Hitler expressed his skepticism for India's readiness for a rebellion against the Raj, and his fears of a Soviet takeover of India.
 He stated that if Germany had to do anything about India it would first have to conquer Russia, for the road to India could only be accomplished through that country, although he did promise to financially support Bose and help relocate him to the Far East.
 Bose later described the encounter by stating that it was impossible to get Hitler involved in any serious political discussion.

 On 18 January 1942, it was decided that the Indian subcontinent was to be divided between the Axis powers.
-Germany was to take the part of British India roughly corresponding to the western part of modern-day Pakistan, while the rest of British India, along with Afghanistan, was marked for Japan.Weinberg (2005), p.
-13.
+Germany was to take the part of British India roughly corresponding to the western part of modern-day Pakistan, while the rest of British India, along with Afghanistan, was marked for Japan.